Chapter 13-1-1: Jamie's List of Reliable (Credible) & Unreliable Research Sources for College Students' Papers

 What Is This List and Why Was It Made?

 As someone that must grade a lot of papers, I often see many unreliable sources being quoted or cited.
 I am compiling a list, here, of what I consider to be reliable (credible) and unreliable sources that are often cited by my students.
 I started this list in the first place because I couldn't find any sort of similar list anywhere online.
-I have since discovered a few other sources that rate media and these are available to you in the "External Resources" hyperlink tab on this page.
+I have since discovered a few other sources that rate media and these are available to you in the "External Resources" section at the bottom of this page.

 Who is This List For?